XPRNetwork/grant-framework/applications/fundle.md

 Active participation, involvement, and engagement remains difficult for large businesses.
 55% of community professionals find it difficult to consistently engage members when running online communities.
 For small businesses building and managing communities remains challenging and a barrier.

 These market trends and opportunities form the basis of the Fundle platform.
 We can revolutionize this landscape by combining the benefits of these markets and blockchain.
 The way of community building and fundraising needs to be redeveloped to let it reach its maximum potential.
 We believe that building long-term relationships, involvement and control is essential for this.
 Our community token model allows businesses to reward members and engage with them more closely than before.
 The funding mechanism will be democratic and based on voting to release the funds stepwise.
 We will move towards a heavily interactive environment based on open business participation.
 The community can help tackling issues and be paid out in tokens.

+**Technical description of protocol**

+Token bonding curves facilitate buy and sell mechanism.
+Each community has its own curve and utility token acting as an Automated Market Maker to facilitate buy and sell of tokens.
+Works as an automated algorithm which calculates the token price based on the supply of a token.
+Users can buy the token by providing collateral for the curve in fiat currencies or other cryptos.
+At purchase a new community token is mint/created which increases the supply.

+Our innovative token bonding curve protocol provides a dynamic approach to calculate community value by taking ecosystem growth into consideration.
+The curve recognizes if an ecosystem grows, so does the amount of the tokens (supply) and subsequently so does its value and price.
+This differs from how digital token usually determine value, namely based on scarcity with supply and demand.

+In this way there is a stable mechanism regarding price where both the community and business can be rewarded for the value they help creating.
+Engagement and benefits determine the added value and thus, utility of the token.
+This utility drives popularity and attracts members, which influences purchase and holding behavior that determines the token price.

 #### Application UI
 <img width="1296" alt="image" src="https://user-images.githubusercontent.com/54183058/191728363-99844410-721e-4e51-ae91-471825e49806.png">